Ashdon: Places

-There is a windmill on the hill, Bragg's Mill, which has recently been renovated; it is one of the few remaining post mills in Essex.
+There is a windmill on the hill, Bragg's Mill, which has been renovated; it is one of the few remaining post mills in Essex.
 Historically the mill had a brewery and to celebrate the legacy of the mill an Ashdon Amber ale was brewed by Roughacre Brewery in neighbouring Castle Camps.
 The restored windmill was opened on 23 September 2006 by Patricia Herrmann OBE, Vice Chairman of the Essex Environment Trust.
 There is also a village museum with information on local history, which was renovated in 2017.

 There are three religious centres in the village.
 These are two churches, All Saints' Church and Ashdon Baptist Church and the Buddhist retreat at Marpa House.
 Ashdon Baptist Church has been in the village since 1809.
 The parish church of All Saints dates from the 13th century, with later alterations.
-It is Grade 1 listed and supported by The Friends of All Saints.
-From 2002-2017 donated over £100,000 to maintain the building.
+It is Grade I listed and supported by The Friends of All Saints who from 2002 to 2017 donated over £100,000 to maintain the building.
 A church bell is believed to be over 500 years old and in 1969 were restored after 90 years of absence.
 Marpa House Buddhist retreat was established in 1973 and is run by the Dharma Trust and practices the Karma Kagyu tradition of Tibetan Buddhism.
 Businesses include a haunted pub (The Rose and Crown which was frequented by Cromwell), as well as many farms.